-DNA methylation plays an important role in regulating gene expression.
+DNA methylation analysis can help scientists gain valuable insight into gene regulation and identify potential biomarkers.
 Aberrant DNA methylation has been implicated in many disease processes, including cancer, obesity, and addiction.
 DNA methylation is also a common subject of agrigenomic investigations into responses to drought, temperature extremes, and other environmental changes.

-High-throughput technologies such as next-generation sequencing (NGS) and microarrays enable researchers to perform genome-wide methylation profiling.
-These technologies offer new ways to understand the significance of DNA methylation, providing novel insights into the functional consequences of variation.
+High-throughput technologies such as next-generation sequencing (NGS) and microarrays enable genome-wide methylation profiling studies.
+These technologies offer new ways to understand the significance of DNA methylation, providing novel insights into the functional consequences of epigenetic variation.

 Methylation Sequencing with NGS

-NGS enables comprehensive profiling of methylation patterns at single-base resolution across the entire genome, for the highest clarity in epigenetic studies.
+NGS enables comprehensive profiling of methylation patterns at single-base resolution across the whole genome, or in targeted epigenetic regions of interest.

 Arrays enable quantitative interrogation of selected methylation sites across the genome, offering high-throughput capabilities that minimize the cost per sample.

 |Most important to me||Comprehensive methylome coverage||High throughput (large sample numbers)|